-Senior Lecturer in Human Geography – Geography and Environment
+Reader in Economic Geography – Geography and Environment

 Dr Allan Watson is a cultural-economic geographer – his research explores the geographies of music and the musical economy, but he is also interested in film and the wider media landscape.
 His work combines geographical, economic and sociological perspectives on cultural production, technology, labour and consumption.

 The music industry has a very defined geography of production, focused on clusters of companies, musicians, venues and intermediaries in major cities across the world.
 Furthermore, the location and cultural background of musicians inspires and inflects their music, often giving them a distinctive sound and resulting in the emergence of identifiable music scenes.
 Add to this the technological advances around digital platforms in the last 30 years, along with the more recent impacts of COVID-19, and exploring the economic and cultural geographies of music can tell us a lot about the nature of contemporary cultural production in the cultural and media industries.